etienneoh/etienneoh/README.md

 ## About me
 Hi, I’m @etienneoh !
 A young developper interested in web development 💻 and software engineering 👨‍💻.
-I'm currently studying computer science technologies in Quebec ⚜, Canada 🍁.
+I'm currently studying software engineering at ETS in Montreal, Quebec ⚜.
-Next, I'm going to do a software engineer bachelor's degree 📝.

 ---
 #### Projects I'm working on: